qgis/QGIS-Documentation/source/docs/user_manual/appendices/appendices.rst

 points to the correct MS SQL layer with all the necessary style included.

-In the future a .qlr file may hold a reference to more then one layer.
+In the future a .qlr file may hold a reference to more than one layer.

 .. _figure_qlrtop: